Windows bug with File.pos

 Instead of waiting to 2.0 to find and fix all those performance issues, we decided to start making a more usable Ruby today.

 Hope that helps to understand the reasoning of these changes.

-Updated by jonforums (Jon Forums) almost 8 years ago
+Updated by jonforums (Jon Forums) over 8 years ago